co3carbonate/live-counting-extension/README.md

 - Advanced
  - Disable Username Links: Disables the redirection to a user's profile upon clicking on his/her username
  - Make All Links Open In A New Tab: Makes all links on the page open in a new tab
- - Remove Submission Lag [experimental]: When submitting a message, the textbox is immediately cleared to allow you to enter new contents without waiting for the submission to be processed
+ - Remove Submission Lag [Experimental]: When submitting a message, the textbox is immediately cleared to allow you to enter new contents without waiting for the submission to be processed
  - Disable Obstructive Browser Shortcuts: Disables certain obstructive browser keyboard shortcuts.
 This currently disables the following: Ctrl+0 (Zoom Reset)
  - Content Position: Adjusts the position of the main content section
  - Standardize Number Format: Standardizes the number count in each message to a format of your choice